solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-02-FunctionApp-DotNet/README.md

 ## Exercise 3: Test the Function App in the Azure portal

-- Switch to the Azure portal, browse to your lab resource group
+- Switch to the Azure portal, browse to the lab resource group
 - Select the **pgsqldevSUFFIX-ShowDatabasesFunction** Function App instance
 - On the **Overview** page, select the **ShowDatabasesFunction** link
 - On the **ShowDatabasesFunction** page, select **Code + Test**.
 Then, select **Test/Run** to access the built-in testing interface